-The Federal Deposit Insurance Corporation (FDIC) has shared a cybersecurity guide to business customers on how to safeguard computer systems and data.
-We encourage you to adopt these recommendations to ensure your business remains operational and prevents any security breaches.
+We encourage you to adopt the following recommendations to ensure your business remains operational and prevents any security breaches.

 Install security and antivirus software that protects against malware or malicious software.
 Also, use a firewall program to prevent unauthorized access.
 If you use a wireless (wi-fi) network, make sure it is secure, encrypted, and requires a strong password.

 Ensure that employees use strong user IDs and passwords when connecting to your network.